ZufengW/100-days-of-code/log.md

 **Thoughts:** It wasn't very challenging to build, but I learned a bit.
 I also uploaded the game to [gamebucket.io](https://gamebucket.io/game/874ce3c7-18c5-42ab-bd35-decacd0ad939).
 (It will stay live for 30 days)
 Starting from next section, the projects will be more graphical, which should be more interesting.

+### Day 100: 30 September (Sat)

+**Today's Progress**: C# Unity Developer: Start unit 5 (Block Breaker)

+**Thoughts:** It's day 100, so I'll write a bit extra.
+As shown by this log, the 100 days was mostly spent on [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/content) and then [Unity Developer](https://www.udemy.com/unitycourse/learn/v4/content), both courses on Udemy.
+I bought those courses a while back during one of their >90% off sales.
+I think they're good value considering the content to cost ratio.
+Anyway, (when on discount), buying the course is the easy part.
+The main cost and difficulty is actually putting in the time and effort to finish it.
+That's why I started this 100 days thing in the first place.
+This log and the [Twitter posts](https://twitter.com/search?f=tweets&vertical=default&q=%40ZufengW%20%23100DaysOfCode&src=typd) helped to keep me accountable and it eventually got to the stage of habit formation where it would feel weirder to not do the daily code.
+And even though it took many days, by doing a bit each day and doing it consistently, it is possible to complete something substantial like a self-paced online course.
+You can't cram that.

+Note: doing study after midnight is not really a good idea.
+Best to avoid this.

+Next steps would be to apply the concepts from these courses in outside projects.

+Now that 100 days have passed, I will continue doing a bit of non-school/work-related coding each day.
+But I'll probably stop posting on Twitter for now.

 <!---
 Is this